6yNuiC9/v3rm-shit/README.md

 -no member browsing change (its retarded and weird af)

--i do not add settings for these fixes as i am a lazy bum i mean- democrasy is stupid the people are retarded
+-i do not add settings for these fixes as i am a lazy bum i mean- democracy is stupid the people are retarded

 -i do not brick your homepage and collapse everything until you unbrick it (remove cookies)